NZR A class (1906): Service and modifications

-Initially, fifty Price built engines were allocated to the North Island the rest to the South.
-The class were delivered with 1700 gallon tenders which were inadequate for work on the NIMT.
-To solve this, larger tenders were ordered for the BB class which were given A class tenders.
+Initially, 50 Price built engines were allocated to the North Island the rest to the South Island.
+The class were delivered with 1,700 gallon tenders which were inadequate for work on the NIMT.
+To solve this, larger coal tenders were ordered for the BB class which were given A class tenders.
 Delivered with saturated boilers, one of the class was given a superheated boiler after two years.
 Cost meant the rest were converted only as their boilers wore out.
-From the thirties onward the class were fitted with pressed-steel smokebox doors for Waikato spark arrestors, although not always the arrestors themselves.
+From the 1930s, onward the class were fitted with pressed-steel smokebox doors for Waikato spark arrestors, although not always the arrestors themselves.

 Although competent engines the maintenance of the inner cylinders was difficult.
-In 1941 No. 582 was converted to a two-cylinder simple arrangement.
-The last was finished in 1949 and the class remained successful performers thereafter.
+In 1941, No. 582 was converted to a two-cylinder simple arrangement.
+The last engines was finished in 1949 and the class remained successful performers thereafter.

 Until the arrival of large numbers of the AB class, the A class were New Zealand's premier express engines.
-Starting in 1932 thirty-eight of the North Island engines went south.
-By this time they were being relegated to secondary and branch line service.
-Despite this, the last North Island engine was not withdrawn until 1961 and the last in the south until 1969, near the end of steam.
+Starting in 1932, 38 of the North Island engines went south.
+By this time, they were being relegated to secondary and branch line service.
+Despite this, the last North Island steam engine was not withdrawn until 1961 and the last in the south until 1969, near the end of steam.
 The final A class to be withdrawn was A 428.